watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 (commercially available) dimensions of identical modular contactors in parallel.
 When costing several operational vessels, the area reported in the unit model should be interpreted as the sum of the areas across all operating GAC contactors.

-The following variables are constructed when applying the GAC costing method:
+The following variables are constructed when applying the GAC costing method in the ``watertap_costing_package``:

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Units"